storybookjs/react-native/docs/pages/basics/faq/index.md

 2. In React Native, it's a special case that's documented in [#1192](https://github.com/storybooks/storybook/issues/1192)
 3. You have inadvertently installed multiple addons with differing versions.
 Upgrade or downgrade all `@storybook/addon-*` modules so they have the same version.

+Most of the time, the fix is deleting the `node_modules` folder with any `package-lock.json` or `yarn.lock` and reinstalling.

 ### Can I modify React component state in stories?

 Not directly.
 If you control the component source, you can do something like this: